-How Understanding Learning Styles Can Make You a Better Learner17 min read
+How Understanding Learning Styles Can Make You a Better Learner14 min read

 Have you ever thought about how you learn?

-Back in school, your parents may have thought ‘study group’ was just an excuse to hang out with your friends (and in some cases, they’d be right), but some of us really are ‘social learners’.
+Back in school, your parents may have thought ‘study group’ was just an excuse to hang out with your friends.
+In some cases, they’d be right.
+But some of us really are “social learners“.